erduotong/nuitka-doc-zh/docs/--help.md

                         When signing on macOS, by default an ad-hoc identify will be used, but with this option your get to specify another identity to use.
 The signing of code is now mandatory on macOS and cannot be disabled.
-Default "ad-hoc" if not given.
+Use "auto" to detect your only identity installed.
+Default "ad- hoc" if not given.
     --macos-sign-notarization
                         When signing for notarization, using a proper TeamID identity from Apple, use the required runtime signing